 You may attend or audit classes not included in your particular program.
 If auditing, you do not take exams and do not earn a grade or credit.
-Permission to audit a class may be obtained from the professor and approval of your Academic Chair.
+Permission to audit a class may be obtained from the professor and approval of the Academic Dean.